Zymbit-Docs/docs/content/bootware-one-zero/features/development/index.md

 ---
-title: Development path from CM4
+title: Developing on the CM4
-linkTitle: Development path from CM4"
+linkTitle: Developing on the CM4"
 lastmod:
 #aliases:
 #    - /zboot-preview/